tylerpcarter/inls161/syllabus/index.md

 Rather, they will be on forums, blogs, and in ebooks like some of those listed above.
 They best way to keep abreast of current techniques is to keep up with the resources and tutorials available online.

+## Other readings

 ### Interfaces

-Harris, Tristan.
-“How Technology Hijacks People’s Minds — from a Magician and Google’s Design Ethicist.”
+Harris, Tristan.{% marginnote 'hijack' 'This is an interesting and insightful piece about how design choices in interfaces affect how we think and interact.' %} “How Technology Hijacks People’s Minds — from a Magician and Google’s Design Ethicist.”
 Medium.
 Last modified May 18, 2016. https://medium.com/swlh/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3.

-This is an interesting and insightful piece about how design choices in interfaces affect how we think and interact.

-### What is Code?

-Ford, Paul.
-“What Is Code?
-If You Don’t Know, You Need to Read This.”
-Bloomberg.com.
-Last modified June 11, 2015. http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.

-This is an excellent piece about the need for people at all levels in industries both technologically-focused and otherwise to have a better understanding of how software is developed and implemented.
-I will refer to this piece occasionally and sections of it will be assigned throughout the course.
-It is probably a good idea to read the whole thing.

 ### The Linux Command Line

-Shotts, William E. The Linux Command Line: A Complete Introduction.
+Shotts, William E.{% marginnote 'tlcl' 'This book will give you everything you need to be able to operate in a command shell.
+It is a good reference for everything command line.
+If you like books in physical form, you can also get it [on Amazon](http://www.amazon.com/Linux-Command-Line-Complete-Introduction/dp/1593273894/).' %} The Linux Command Line: A Complete Introduction.
 San Francisco, California: No Starch Press, 2013. http://linuxcommand.org/tlcl.php.

-This book will give you everything you need to be able to operate in a command shell.
-It is a good reference for everything command line.
-If you like books in physical form, you can also get it [on Amazon](http://www.amazon.com/Linux-Command-Line-Complete-Introduction/dp/1593273894/).

 ### Pro Git
-Chacon, Scott, and Ben Straub.
-Pro Git.
+Chacon, Scott, and Ben Straub.{% marginnote 'progit' 'The definitive guide to using git.
+This will come in handy.' %} Pro Git.
 2nd ed.
 Apress, 2014. https://git-scm.com/book/en/v2.

-The definitive guide to using git.
-This will come in handy.

-Additionally, the following resources for using git will be very helpful.
-They may be used in class for reference.

-Wynn, Joseph.
-“A Hacker’s Guide to Git.”
+Wynn, Joseph.{% marginnote 'git' 'These resources for using git will be very helpful.
+They may be used in class for reference.' %} “A Hacker’s Guide to Git.”
 Wildly Innacurate.
 Last modified May 25, 2014. http://wildlyinaccurate.com/a-hackers-guide-to-git/.

 Dudler, Roger.
 “Git: The Simple Guide.”
 Git: The Simple Guide.
 Last modified 2015. http://rogerdudler.github.io/git-guide/.

 ### How to Code in HTML5 and CSS3

-Wielgosik, Damian.
-How to Code in HTML5 and CSS3, 2015. http://howtocodeinhtml.com/index.html#toc.
+Wielgosik, Damian.{% marginnote 'webcode' 'Good introduction to HTML and CSS.
+We will be referring to this and other guides.' %} How to Code in HTML5 and CSS3, 2015.  http://howtocodeinhtml.com/index.html#toc.

-Good introduction to HTML and CSS.
-We will be referring to this and other guides.

 ### The Cognitive Style of PowerPoint

-Tufte, Edward R. The Cognitive Style of Powerpoint: Pitching Out Corrupts Within.
+Tufte, Edward R.{% marginnote 'tufte' 'We will use this to unlearn what we have learned and then reorient our minds to create better visual presentation aides.
+Definitely read the whole thing.' %} The Cognitive Style of Powerpoint: Pitching Out Corrupts Within.
 Cheshire, Connecticut: Graphics Press, 2011.
 [Available in Sakai, [open web](http://users.ha.uth.gr/tgd/pt0501/09/Tufte.pdf), or on [Amazon](https://www.amazon.com/Cognitive-Style-PowerPoint-Pitching-Corrupts/dp/0961392169).]

-We will use this to unlearn what we have learned and then reorient our minds to create better visual presentation aides.
-Definitely read the whole thing.
+### What is Code?

+Ford, Paul.{% marginnote 'code' 'This is an excellent piece about the need for people at all levels in industries both technologically-focused and otherwise to have a better understanding of how software is developed and implemented.
+I will refer to this piece occasionally and sections of it will be assigned throughout the course.
+It is probably a good idea to read the whole thing.' %} “What Is Code?
+If You Don’t Know, You Need to Read This.”
+Bloomberg.com.
+Last modified June 11, 2015. http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/.

 {% include syllabus-nav.html %}